 ATI TEAS 6 English and Language Usage Prep Course

-Are you wondering why your knowledge of English and writing conventions is important to your becoming a nurse? – even as imperative as your scientific and mathematical knowledge?
+If you are wondering why your knowledge of English and writing conventions is important to your becoming a nurse? – even as imperative as your scientific and mathematical knowledge?

 You must communicate well, accurately, and effectively to your medical cohorts any of the scientific and mathematical information you have taken or acquired that is required for the well-being of patients.
 Without your quality in these areas of communication, confusion– at best – can occur; and, of course, the consequences could be far direr if there were misunderstandings.
 This is relevant both to writing, recording information, and speaking.